 - Although parking is free, the lot fills up quickly on sold-out show nights, so arrive at least a half-hour before concert time: even earlier if you want to avoid a long walk.
 The parking lot entrance is on Route 44 just east of Infinity Hall.

 - Infinity's own bistro and outdoor patio opened in May 2009, and the restaurant's menu is available to mezzanine patrons.
 Mizza's Pizza, an unassuming little Italian place with no bar but terrific bruschetta, is right next door.
 The neighboring Wood Creek Bar and Grill is also a convenient choice for a pre- or post-show bite, but we weren't impressed with the food or service when we visited.

 - Need tickets for a sold-out Infinity Hall show?
-The best places to check for after market tickets are 860tickets.com and the local Craigslist.
+The best place to check for after market tickets is the local Craigslist.